-March 15 update: NO MORE GOING OUT!
+March 15 update: LIMIT GOING OUT!
 You, as a soon to be mother, know how important each human is, which means you need to practice social distancing.
-No leaving your house unless absolutely necessary!
+Try to only leave if necessary.

 Even as states open up, I would really recommend pregnant moms continue to practice this.
 This means:

 - Limit playdates — socially distanced park visits might be a good option

 - I would send other family members to the grocery store, and limit times that people leave your house as much as you can (which means it’s better to eat home vs door dash, but you do what you can do)

 - Limit working outside the home where possible (but clearly, you also have to take care of yourself and you family — so balance the two).